paul-pias/Object-Detection-and-Distance-Measurement/README.md

     cd YOLOv4
   ```

-You can also use Yolact++ as a object detector using [this](https://github.com/paul-pias/Social-Distance-Monitoring) repo.
+You can also use Yolact++ as an object detector using [this] repo (https://github.com/paul-pias/Social-Distance-Monitoring).

-To execute object_dection.py, you require Python version > 3.5 (depends if you are using gpu or not) and have to install the following libraries.
+To execute object_dection.py, you require Python version > 3.5 (depending on whether you are using GPU or not) and have to install the following libraries.

-### Instalation
+### Installation
 ``` python
     $ pip install -r requirements.txt
          or